Recipe for 2:

-Place meat cubes in a bowl with Salt, Pepper, and a teaspoon of crushed spices mix.
+Place meat cubes in a bowl with salt, pepper, and a teaspoon of crushed spices mix.
 Mix well and set aside to rest for 20 minutes to 2 hours.
-I also added 1 Tablespoon of my homemade Garlic and Mediterranean Herbs infused Olive Oil, just to accentuate the flavour and keep the meat moist (plain Olive Oil if fine too).
+I also added 1 tablespoon of my homemade garlic and Mediterranean herbs infused olive oil to accentuate the flavours and keep the meat moist (plain ollive oil or sesame oil is fine too).

 Set frying pan on high heat, and without adding any oil/fat, fry pieces of lamb, placing them one by one in the pan (do not pour straight from the bowl - this will prevent the meat from browning and will subsequently boil, and be fibrous/tough when eating).

 Fry each side for 2-3 minutes, until all sides are brown.

 Remove meat from pan, and reduce heat to very low.
 Decante meat pieces in the sieve over a bowl to let meat drip of all juice and remain dry.